Breast Pump Comparison: Spectra S2 vs Medela PISA

 - Don’t look at how much milk you’ve pumped while you pump.
 Cover up your bottles with socks or drape a scarf or something over them

 - Personally, I have a manual pump as a backup as well.
 Just in case the power goes out, or I’m traveling with no place to plug my pump in.
-I love this Lansinoh manual pump.
+I love this Lansinoh manual pump, and it is very affordable.
 It’s quiet, comfortable, and even has a letdown and expression mode.

 - I like to use disposable nursing pads to protect against any leaks.
+On Amazon, I set them up to auto-deliver every few weeks so I never run out!
 I’d hate to have milk leaking through my shirt at work if I’m a little late for a pumping session!
 Some women prefer reusable, washable nursing pads, like these ones by Bamboobies.